Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 Fear is an instinctive physiological reaction wired into all humans as a way to protect us from potential danger.
+When we perceive a threat, our nervous system triggers a survival response.
 The hormones that flood the body enable us to run faster, see more clearly, and sometimes to remain completely still and "play dead."

 These instinctive reactions are known as fight, flight, freeze, and fawn: The 4Fs.
 While these reactions look dramatically different, which can make it hard to recognize them, underlying all of them is fear.